 Understand the Criteria for the Minimum Performance

-Did you know that only by correctly reporting for Improvement Activities (IA) and Promoting Interoperability (PI) categories can give points up to 40?
+Did you know that only correctly reporting for Improvement Activities (IA) and Promoting Interoperability (PI) categories can give points up to 40?
 It is at least 10 points more than the minimum threshold that can save from the penalty.

 Speaking about the reporting strategy, keep in mind that this year, PI category data submission has especially been strict.
-Now, it’s not enough to just say that yes!
+Now, it’s not enough to just say yes!
 I did it.
 You have to provide substantial evidence for the performance.

 Pay Attention to MIPS Quality Measure

 You might be thinking that if reporting for just IA and PI is enough to save your face, why not just stop there.